 Here is an oddity: a company can warn on profits, yet its share price goes up instead of tanking.
-That’s what happened today to Van Elle Holdings (LON:VANL).
-In early trading it might have seemed like a familiar pattern might emerge, but there has been a remarkable comeback:
+That’s what happened today to the latest Van Elle profit warning (LON:VANL).
+In early trading it might have seemed like a familiar pattern might emerge.
+But there has been a remarkable comeback:

 Given the low of 42p in early trade, this provides a nice boost to anyone would could have got in at that price.
 Whether there will be profit taking at a later date remains to be seen.

 Van Elle is a smaller geo-technical engineering company providing piling services as well as specialist foundation services in the preparation of grounds for development.
-Almost immediately we might recoil at this: a similar company, Keller has been issuing its own profit warning, although much of this could be attributed to woes in overseas markets, a problem that Van Elle does not have.
+Almost immediately we might recoil at this: a similar company.
+Keller has been issuing its own profit warning, although much of this could be attributed to woes in overseas markets.
+This is a problem that Van Elle does not have.

-That being said, as a contractor Van Elle does suffer many of the other problems that blight the sector such as reliance on big contracts, vulnerability to contract delays and cost-overruns as well as the larger macro factors.
-It has only IPO’d relatively recently, and in this short period of time it has already issued a prior profit warning as well has having to book in a £1.9m loss from the demise of Carillion – a significant cost relative to the size of the company.
+That being said, as a contractor Van Elle does suffer many of the other problems that blight the sector such as reliance on big contracts.
+Vulnerability to contract delays and cost-overruns as well are commonplace.
+It has only IPO’d relatively recently, and in this short period of time it has already issued a prior profit warning.
+Worse news followed, having to book in a £1.9m loss from the demise of Carillion.
+This was a significant cost relative to the size of the company.

 So it could be said that most of the bad news is already in the share.
 Since opening at 100p, the shares quickly reached a high of 138.5p and since then the shares have de-rated quite a bit.
-They sit on a relatively modest forward multiple, but then again most companies in the sector do as well, reflecting the uncertainty around.
+They sit on a relatively modest forward earnings multiple.
+However, most companies in the sector do as well, reflecting the uncertainty around.

 In terms of current year performance, the Group has experienced a level of uncertainty in its markets, particularly in the infrastructure sector, in the latter part of the year.
 This has meant that, despite encouraging progress in winning work, some contract award and start dates have been delayed by customers.
 As a result, whilst volumes in the fourth quarter have been the strongest of the year to date, sales for the full year are expected to fall short of levels previously expected by circa 3%.
 This reduction in forecast sales for the current year is expected to result in the Group delivering full year adjusted PBT slightly below the lower end of the range of market expectations.

-To be fair much of this was already known, as in the half year report we already had a warning on profits.
+To be fair much of this was already known.
+In the half year report we already had a warning on profits.